 • The County demonstrates compliance with Density Bonus Law (Gov. Code, Section 65915.) through its density bonus ordinance, which currently allows for an increase of 5 to 35 percent over the maximum allowable residential density.
-Assembly Bills 2753, 2372, 1763, 1227, and 2345 were passed in 2018, 2019, and 2020 and revised density bonus
+Assembly Bills 2753, 2372, 1763, 1227, and 2345 were passed in 2018, 2019, and 2020 and revised density bonus law to provide additional benefits for qualifying projects.
+The County has included Action HE-A6.4 to update the density bonus ordinance to be consistent with recent State law.

-- law to provide additional benefits for qualifying projects.
-The County has included Action HE-A6.4 to update the density bonus ordinance to be consistent with recent State law. - The County intends to comply with No-Net-Loss (Gov. Code Section 65863) through identifying a surplus of sites available to meet the County's RHNA allocation.
+- The County intends to comply with No-Net-Loss (Gov. Code Section 65863) through identifying a surplus of sites available to meet the County's RHNA allocation.
 In total, the County's surplus unit capacity is 2,485 units, composed of 844 lower-income units, 343 moderateincome units, and 1,299 above moderate-income units. - The County complies with the Housing Accountability Act (Gov. Code, Section 65589.5) by allowing emergency shelters by right in the General Commercial District.
 Further, the County does not condition the approval of housing development projects for very low-, low-, or moderate-income households or emergency shelters unless specified written findings are made. - The County will comply with SB 35 (Gov. Code Section 65913.4) by establishing a written policy or procedure, as well as other guidance as appropriate, to streamline the approval process and standards for eligible projects by 2022 (Action HE-A7.6). - The County will comply with SB 330 (Gov. Code Section 65589.5), relying on regulations outlined in the law for processing preliminary applications for housing development projects, conducting no more than five hearings for housing projects that comply with objective General Plan and development standards, and making a decision on a residential project within 90 days after certification of an environmental impact report or 60 days after adoption of a mitigated negative declaration or an environmental impact report for an affordable housing project.

-The County has completed this Assessment of Fair Housing, identified and prioritized fair housing issues, and identified programs to address fair housing issues in Table 6-44 Factors that Contribute to Fair Housing Issues, in compliance with Assembly Bill 686 (Government Code Section 8899.50).
+• The County has completed this Assessment of Fair Housing, identified and prioritized fair housing issues, and identified programs to address fair housing issues in Table 6-44 Factors that Contribute to Fair Housing Issues, in compliance with Assembly Bill 686 (Government Code Section 8899.50).

-2020 and 2020-2021, ECHO reported cases by community.
-The cases received are presented in Table 6-3641.
-Most fair housing cases were filed for incidences of discriminatoin discrimination based on race and disability.
+originating in "Urban County."
+Therefore, for this year, case numbers may not accurately represent residents in unincorporated areas.
+In fiscal years 2019-2020 and 2020-2021, ECHO reported cases by community.
+The cases received are presented in Table 6-41.
+Most fair housing cases were filed for incidences of discrimination based on race and disability.